 Email Not Supported by OIT

-Some divisions and colleges maintain separate email services, including Athletics, Financial Affairs, the College of Commerce and Business Administration, MINT, and the School of Law.
+Some divisions and colleges maintain separate email services, including Athletics, the College of Commerce and Business Administration, MINT, and the School of Law.
 Check with your IT group to see if your unit uses OIT’s email services.